jeremyrsellars/no-new-legacy/posts/2016-10-21 ConcurrentDictionary and the pit of success.md

 ---
 title: "ConcurrentDictionary and the Pit of Success"
 date: "2016-10-21"
+revised: "2016-10-23"
-description: When a class attempts to implement two different, incompatible semantic behaviors, it can lead to some nasty surprises.
+description: When a class attempts to implement two different, incompatible usage patterns, it can lead to some nasty surprises.
 This post explores how a small violation of the Liskov Substitution Principal can lead to unexpected bugs.
 ConcurrentDictionary can be accidentally used incorrectly because of a subtle Liskov Substitution Principal violation.
-tags: ["state-management", "SOLID", "Liskov-substitution-principal", "multi-threaded-code", ".net", "c#", "abstraction"] categories : ["Programming", "Professionalism"]
+tags: ["state-management", "SOLID-principals", "Liskov-substitution-principal", "multi-threaded-code", ".net", "c#", "abstraction"] categories : ["Programming", "Professionalism"]
 ---

 When it comes to managing state in .NET, ConcurrentDictionary is not a silver bullet.
-When a data structure attempts to implement two different, incompatible semantic behaviors, it can lead to some nasty surprises.
+When a data structure attempts to implement two different, incompatible usage patterns, it can lead to some nasty surprises.
 This post explores how a "small" violation of the Liskov Substitution Principal can lead to unexpected bugs.
 ConcurrentDictionary can be accidentally used incorrectly because of a subtle Liskov Substitution Principal violation.

 # Thread-safety of ConcurrentDictionary